 Following the successful rollout of PReCePT to all five acute trusts in the West of England in 2016, the project is now benefitting from £0.5 million in ‘Scaling Up’ funding from the Health Foundation so that it can be introduced to a further 10 hospital trusts in the South, North West and South West of England, Midlands, Wales and London.
 Read more here.

 PReCePT is also one of the seven local programmes to have been selected for adoption and spread across the national AHSN Network during 2018-2020.
 Find out more here.

 Cerebral palsy affects approximately 2.5 in every 1,000 babies.It is estimated that the lifetime cost per patient with cerebral palsy, including health care, productivity and social costs, is in the region of €830,000 (1).

 However, the uptake of MgSO4 in the UK remains relatively low, compared with the rest of the developed world, and this problem applies nationwide (with the exception of a few well-performing maternity units).
-In the UK in the first quarter of 2017, the National Neonatal Audit programme reported only 39% uptake (3).
+The National Neonatal Audit programmes report on 2016 data demonstrated an uptake of 43.9% for eligible babies in England (3).